sclevine/ztgrep/README.md

 Search for file names and contents through nested archives.

-Useful for finding
+Useful for locating data lost within many levels of compressed archives.

-Supports the following compression formats for both archives and files:
+Supports the following compression formats for **both archives and files**:
 - gzip
 - bzip2
 - xz (requires [xz-utils](https://tukaani.org/xz/) with `xz` CLI on `$PATH`)